gpchn/How-to-get-started-programming-python/README.md

 ## FAQ
 Q: Should I refer to other Python books?
 A: Of course.
-There are many better and more professional Python tutorial books than this one.
+There are many better and more professional Python books than this one.
 My suggestion is to read them together.

 Q: Can I quote the contents of books?
 A: You are very welcome, but you can get a famous source.